-July 25, 2025 Rabbi Barry H. Block
+July 25, 2025

+Rabbi Barry H. Block
-In December, a man named Luigi Mangione shot and killed Brian

-Thompson, the CEO of United Healthcare, on the streets of New York.
+In December, a man named Luigi Mangione shot and killed Brian Thompson, the CEO of United Healthcare, on the streets of New York.
 The execution-style murder was apparently motivated by anger toward a health insurance industry that rakes in billions but frequently denies coverage for sorely needed treatment and medication, endangering the health of millions of Americans.

-We might not have been surprised, then, when a significant number of people heralded Mangione, the murderer, as a hero, a phenomenon particularly pronounced among young adults.
 Attorney General Pam Bondi charged Mangione with murder as an act of terrorism, punishable by death.
 Although I oppose the death penalty in virtually every case, I have little doubt that Bondi is correct to argue that the murder instills terror in health insurance executives.

-Not everyone agrees.
-Amherst College Professor Austin Sarat wrote: "Fans on social media, including Gen Z supporters, have embraced him as a crusader against the evils of corporate capitalism and insurers that deny and delay benefits to keep profits high.
+However, not everyone agrees that what Mangione did was wrong.
+Amherst College Professor Austin Sarat explains: "Fans on social media, including Gen Z supporters, have embraced him as a crusader against the evils of corporate capitalism and insurers that deny and delay benefits to keep profits high.
 Emerson College polled voters aged 18-29, and a stunning 41% said the killing was acceptable."